kstine93/spacetraderClient/docs/devnotes.md

 ### June 20, 2023

+**Next Steps:**
+I have worked on Bengisu's suggestions below, including:
+1. Building documentation about architecture
+2. Replacing urllib with requests

+I now want to work on the following:
+1. Read about Pydantic and how I could use it.
+   1. I have read about Pydantic and I don't yet understand why it's needed.
+It's for checking types, but I don't yet understand where and how that adds value outside of type hints + enumerated types that I already have.
+I will keep this in mind though and approach it once I understand it a bit more.
+2. ~~Fix Liskov problem I wrote aboute below for ShipOperator~~
+3. Continue implementing CLI
+   1. **See my notes from June 16th**
+4. (TBD) Change how I'm handling credentials in terms of security?
+5. (Stretch) Containerize game (suggestion from Bengisu, but i'm not sure it makes sense)

 **Note about Liskov Substitution Principle:**

 I am currently violating this (one of the SOLID principles of OOP) with my 'ShipOperator' class because this subclass is using the same name for some of its methods as the parent class (Ships), overriding these methods, but the subclass methods take in different arguments and return different values.